 10. Don’t Stress

 Stressing is part of human nature.
-Telling yourself not to stress over hair growth is like telling a dog not to turn its tails, it’s a roundabout trip. stress comes in two ways: worrying about your hair too much or stressed by other factors in your life.
+Telling yourself not to stress over hair growth is like telling a dog not to turn its tail, it’s a roundabout trip.
+Stress comes in two ways: worrying about your hair too much or being stressed by other factors in your life.

 If you are also stressed in your work or personal life, it shows on your hair.
 Try as much as possible to relax when you need to.
 Don’t worry about the unknown and learn to breathe through crisis or life in general.
 The hair is the window to the soul.

 Loved this article?
-Be sure to read more beauty guides here.
+Be sure to read more beauty guides on Africana Fashion.